Mikhail-Vilms/Random-Notes/System_Design_Problems.md

   - While its counter clockwise neighbor (host 4 in this case) becomes responsible for a smaller range
   - In other words, host 6 took responsibility for a subset of what was formerly owned by host 4
   - **And nothing has changed for all the other hosts** - which is exactly what we wanted: to minimize a number of keys we need to re-hash
-- **Consistent hashing is much better than MOD hashing, as significantly smaller fractionm of keys is re-hashed when new host is added or host is removed from the cache cluster**
+- **Consistent hashing is much better than MOD hashing, as significantly smaller fraction of keys is re-hashed when new host is added or host is removed from the cache cluster**
 - ![image](https://user-images.githubusercontent.com/57194114/201453656-554d2c0c-488e-44e0-9938-5e50588eff01.png)